Back to overview

 “We put a great deal of value on our apprenticeship programme, allowing young people to be employed in our community and the SMEs to develop and thrive.”

-In Shetland, SSE Renewables continue with the construction of Viking Energy Wind Farm, which will be the UK’s most productive onshore wind farm when complete.
+In Shetland, SSE Renewables continue with the construction of Viking Energy Wind Farm.
 As part of the project, SSE Renewables and Viking Energy Wind farms’ commitment to supporting a diverse range of community projects in Shetland.

 The Auld Skule Recycling Unit received funding to help improve their facilities for customers and to support a local carbon future with funding to install a new heating system and the replacement of windows and doors.